NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson04_design_formulas.md

 > #### Does the order of variables matter?
 >
 > In short, the order of variables in your design formula will not change the final results (i.e. the coefficients returned are the always the same).
 Typically, it has been best practice to list the variable that is your main effect in the last position of your design formula.
-In this way, the default result that is returned to you when using the `results()` function will be for your main effect.
+In this way, the default result that is returned to you when using the `results()` function, with no other arguments, will be for your main effect.
+In practice, we usually explicitly provide arguments to `results()` so there is no ambiguity, in which case the order does not matter.

 ------------------------------------------------------------------------